Jason grabs cop in a scene from the film 'Friday The 13th Part VIII: Jason Takes Manhattan', 1989.

 25 iconic movies that are so bad they're good

 Still, many enjoy the guilty pleasure of watching so-called "bad" films.
-A 2014 survey revealed that many viewers enjoy the sheer entertainment value and uniqueness of such movies.
+A survey published in 2016 revealed that many viewers enjoy the sheer entertainment value and uniqueness of such movies.
 This love of bad cinema has even inspired The Razzies, a spoof awards show honoring the worst of the worst each year.

 Stacker researched these bad but beloved films and spotlighted a few that live on in horrible movie history.
 To make the list, the film had to score less than a 4.0 IMDb user rating with at least 5,000 votes or have a Metascore below 35.
 Keep reading for 25 movies that are so bad they're actually entertaining, listed from highest to lowest IMDb user rating.